 Apply a rubber topy

-To attach a rubber topy onto the leather sole is a controversial topic, some do it straight away before the leather soles even touch the ground, others could never imagine putting it on their fine leather soles.
+To attach a rubber topy onto the leather sole is a controversial topic, some do it straight away before the leather soles even touch the ground, others could never imagine destroying their fine leather soles this way.
 I’m not going to get into any deeper discussion about this, more than repeating the well-used argument that it could be good to at least use the leather sole first before putting on the rubber topy, instead of letting the shoemaker grind several millimeters of a new fine leather sole to attach to the rubber wear part.
-If you like the feel of the leather but do not want to pay for an embellishment, you can also add a leather sole to the leather, or to protect the toe tip that is often worn first to put on the rubbers (read more about that here).
-If you like the feeling of a leather sole but don’t want to spend money on a resole you can also attach a leather sole topy, or to protect the tip of the toe which is most prone to wear with metal toe taps or flush rubber toe taps (more about these in this article).
+If you like the feeling of a leather sole but don’t want to spend money on a resole you can also attach a leather sole topy, or to protect the tip of the toe which is most prone to wear with metal toe taps or flush metal or rubber toe taps (more about these in this article).

 Worth noting, however, is that you can’t just put on a topy and then plan to just change that part to avoid more expensive resoling, at least not if it’s high-quality shoes that you plan to wear for many year.
-It’s not only the outsole that is worn, but the footbed that most often consists of cork, a material that has a limited life, becomes bad and needs to be replaced from time to time, the shank (a reinforcement under the hollow foot that is usually in wood, metal or plastic) can be tangled, and in the worst case, the insole cracks (see more about that below).
+It’s not only the outsole that is worn, but the footbed that most often consists of cork paste on RTW shoes, a material that has a limited life, is fugitive and needs to be replaced from time to time, the shank (a reinforcement under the arch that is usually in wood, metal or plastic) can become loose or break, and in the worst case, the insole cracks (see more about that below).

 Putting on a rubber topy costs about €20 at a cobbler.